-*: Expressed in measured 14C years BP (not corrected for reservoir effect)
+*Expressed in measured 14C years BP (not corrected for reservoir effect).

 Palaeolandscape implication: The tidal deposits of the northern and southern tunnel pit section were dated by Beets et al. (2004).
 The calibrated estimates from this publication are given in the table.
-The tidal channel at a depth of 14.96 m was dated with (reworked) Mytilus shells at 5238 to 5125 BC (layer 3b in the section).
-In the top of the tidal sequence of the Wormer deposits, NE of the northern pit, a preserved peat layer (layer 4) was not dated, but can be compared with the base of the Holland Peat layer in the Assendelverpolders (site A17 II-4).
+The tidal channel at a depth of 14.96 m was dated with (reworked) Mytilus shells at 5238–5125 BC (layer 3b in the section).
+In the top of the tidal sequence of the Wormer deposits, northeast of the northern pit, a preserved peat layer (layer 4) was not dated, but can be compared with the base of the Holland Peat layer in the Assendelverpolders (site A17 II-4).
 Because the peat was formed in the area near the main channel of the tidal inlet, the age may be somewhat younger than in the Assendelverpolders, probably about 2500 BC.

 The peat layer and the Wormer tidal deposits were truncated by tidal channels.
 Beets et al. (2004) classified these channel deposits as Oer-IJ deposits (layer 5c).
 The age of the channel fill (5.6 m –NAP), based on reworked shells, is around 2400 BC (WT-5/7).
-On top, (at 2.
-8 m –NAP) Scrobicularia shells in intertidal flat deposits were dated at 1816 BC.
+On top (at 2.
+8 m –NAP), Scrobicularia shells in intertidal flat deposits were dated at 1816 BC.
 Shells from a rest channel scoured in the underlying tidal deposits of the Oer-IJ (layer 6) have a date of 832 and 961 AD.
 This indicates that the IJ-lake became brackish from the 10th century onwards.
 At the base of the IJ-lake deposits Mya arenaria shells were dated (layer 7) at 1398 BC.
-This is relatively old for the first appearance of this shell in the Netherlands (Beets et al., 2004) but it may support the theory of Petersen et al (1992) that the ancestors of the Mya shells were brought from North America to northwestern Europa by Viking ships after 1000 AD instead of after its discovery by Columbus in 1492 (Van Straaten, 1957).
+This is relatively old for the first appearance of this shell in the Netherlands (Beets et al., 2004) but it may support the theory of Petersen et al. (1992) that the ancestors of the Mya shells were brought from North America to northwestern Europa by Viking ships after 1000 AD instead of after its discovery by Columbus in 1492 (Van Straaten, 1957).

-<h1>Location Velsen-Tunnelput (VT)
+<h1>Location: Velsen-Tunnelput (VT)

-Table A4.7: 14C dates of construction pit Velsen-Tunnelput (VT).
-Reference: Van Straaten, 1957.
+Table A4.7.
+14C dates of construction pit Velsen-Tunnelput (VT) (Van Straaten, 1957)